daposta/fast-api-microservices/README.md

 # fast-api-microservices

-Experimenting with microservices using FastApi.
+Experimenting with microservices using FastAPI.
 There are two services: Inventory and Orders.
+Used redis as my db.
 Used redis streams for events